krzkowalczyk/hello-spa/README.md

 ### Docker build

-Run `docker build . --file docker/Dockerfile --tag hello-spa:$(date +%s)` to build application using docker It produces a docker image with exposed port `80`, where application content is served.
+Run `docker build . --file docker/Dockerfile --tag hello-spa:$(date +%s)` to build application using docker.
+It produces a docker image with exposed port `80`, where application content is served.

 ## Running unit tests